NREL/hercules/_sources/examples/08_floris_only.md

 ## Description

 This example demonstrates how to use the FLORIS as the AMR Wind Standin model.
-This model uses the 'floris_runscript.py' in the bash file and still requires 'amr_input.inp' as an input file.
+This model uses the `floris_runscript.py` in the bash file and still requires `amr_input.inp` as an input file.

 ## Running